2026 South Carolina elections: Governor

 Incumbent Republican governor Henry McMaster, who was re-elected with 58.04% of the vote in 2022, is term-limited and cannot seek re-election a third full term in office.

-Lieutenant Governor Pamela Evette, state senator Josh Kimbrell, U.S. representatives Nancy Mace and Ralph Norman, and attorney general Alan Wilson are running for the Republican nomination.
+Attorney general Alan Wilson won the Republican nomination with 68.6% of the vote in a runoff election over lieutenant governor Pamela Evette.
+Evette won the initial primary election with 29% of the vote to Wilson's 26%; congressman Ralph Norman (17%), businessman Rom Reddy (14%), and congresswoman Nancy Mace (11%) were all eliminated in the primary.
+State senator Josh Kimbrell dropped out of the race six days before the primary and endorsed Wilson.
+The Democratic primary was won by state representative Jermaine Johnson with just under 60% of the vote.
+Walid Hakim is the Green Party nominee and Micheal Addison is the United Citizens Party nominee.

 Attorney General

-Incumbent Republican attorney general Alan Wilson, who was re-elected unopposed in 2022, declined to seek re-election and is instead running for governor.
+Incumbent Republican attorney general Alan Wilson, who was re-elected unopposed in 2022, declined to seek re-election to a fifth term in order to run for governor.

-Solicitors David Pascoe and David Stumbo, as well as state senator Stephen Goldfinch, are running for the Republican nomination.
+Eighth Judicial Circuit solicitor David Stumbo won the nomination with 55.75% of the vote in a runoff over state senator Stephen Goldfinch.
+First Judicial Circuit solicitor David Pascoe was eliminated in the initial primary election.
+The general election will match Stumbo against Richard Hricik, a lawyer who won the Democratic primary unopposed.

 Secretary of State

-Incumbent Republican secretary of state Mark Hammond, who was re-elected in 2022 with 63.3% of the vote, is eligible to run for re-election to a seventh term in office but has not yet stated if he will do so.
+Incumbent Republican secretary of state Mark Hammond, who was re-elected in 2022 with 63.3% of the vote, is running for a seventh term in office; he won the Republican primary unopposed.
+The Democratic nominee is Jason Belton, vice president of the Greater Columbia Central Labor Council.
+He narrowly defeated real estate agent Edwina Winter in the primary with 50.6% of the vote.

 Treasurer

 Incumbent Republican treasurer Curtis Loftis, who was re-elected in 2022 with 79.7% of the vote, is running for re-election to a fifth term in office.
 The South Carolina Senate voted to remove Loftis from office in a 33–8 vote in April 2025 following his involvement in a $1.8 billion accounting error, but the House did not vote on his removal before the end of their legislative session.

+Loftis won the Republican primary unopposed.
+The Democratic primary was won by banker Vincent Coe, who carried 55.8% of the vote against former deputy state treasurer and former South Carolina Democratic Party chair Trav Robertson Jr.